 We recognise that in all classes, children have a wide range of ability in history, and we seek to provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this by:

-- o setting tasks which are open-ended and can have a variety of responses. - o setting tasks of increasing difficulty, some children not completing all tasks. - o providing resources of different complexity, depending on the ability of the child.
+- o Setting tasks which are open-ended and can have a variety of responses. - Challenging children with tasks of increasing difficulty whatever their ability. - o Providing resources of different complexity, depending on the ability of the child.